Volunteer Opportunity posted by: International Rescue Committee - San Diego

 The International Rescue Committee (IRC) responds to the world's worst humanitarian crises and helps people to survive and rebuild their lives.
 At work today in over 40 countries and 22 US cities, the IRC restores safety, dignity and hope to millions who are uprooted and struggling to endure.
 Each year, thousands of refugees are invited by the U.S. government to seek safety and freedom.
 Rescued refugees step off the plane with next to nothing but their dignity, hope and determination.
 In San Diego and many other regional offices across the country, the IRC helps refugees to rebuild their lives.
 The IRC leads the way from harm to home.

-For more information about IRC San Diego, visit Rescue.org/SanDiego.
+For more information about the IRC in San Diego, visit Rescue.org/SanDiego

 Refugee And Immigrant Services, Employment Assistance, Youth & Children, Volunteering, Family, Tutoring, Refugees, Economic development, Immigration, Resettlement, Poverty and hunger, Youth, Community Developelopment, Immigration Law, Human rights and civil liberties, Elementary, Conflict resolution, Employment, Race and ethnicity, Economic Empowerment